Causes of Post Traumatic Stress Disorder

 - Emergency Service Workers

-- Employment where you repeatedly see distressing images or hear details of traumatic events
+- Events experienced in employment where you repeatedly see distressing images or hear details of traumatic events

 - Witnessing a suicide or attempted suicide